operator-framework/oria-operator/CONTRIBUTING.md

 # How to contribute

-oria-operator is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into oria-operator.
+`oria-operator` is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into `oria-operator`.

 # Email and Chat